Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 Looking for more?
 Try these out:

-> [challenge]
->
-> - Display the year in the footer by getting the year via JS using the Date Object
+- Display the year in the footer by getting the year via JS using the Date Object
-> - Add a Like Count to each project.
+- Add a Like Count to each project.
 This will be a prop that is a number.
-> - Display the Like count in the Project Component.
+- Display the Like count in the Project Component.

+# Next

+Click [here](../P04-Dynamic-Data/content.md) to move onto the next section about dynamic data.